hachchch/Minecraft-Addon-dev/README.md

-Minecraft addon that add Tiktaalik in game. work for PE
+Minecraft addon that add Tiktaalik in game. work for Bedrock edition